headforwards-spd/headforwards-website/src/pages/wordpress-blog/2017-01-software-developer-job-in-cornwall.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2017/01/software-developer-job-in-cornwall"
+path: /2017/01/software-developer-job-in-cornwall
-title: "Software Developer Job in Cornwall"
+title: 'Software Developer Job in Cornwall'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteamat307422.jpg, text: 'Software Developer Jobs in Cornwall '}
+    - {image: //headforwards.com/wp-content/files_mf/img_2881.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardssurferatgwithianbeach.jpg, text: ""}
-date: "2017-01-05T14:44:59.000Z"
+date: '2017-01-05T14:44:59.000Z'
-modified: "2017-11-03T10:52:49.000Z"
+modified: '2017-11-03T10:52:49.000Z'
-excerpt: "Are you looking for a new software developer job in Cornwall?
+excerpt: 'Are you looking for a new software developer job in Cornwall?
 Do you want to be part of a young company whilst it is going through massive growth?
 In just 5 years we have grown from a spark of an idea to a team of over 80 people.
-We are an outsource software development company, …"
+We are an outsource software development company, …'
-categories: ["Jobs","News"]
+categories:
+    - Jobs
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Are you looking for a new software developer job in Cornwall?
 Do you want to be part of a young company whilst it is going through massive growth?
 In just 5 years we have grown from a spark of an idea to a team of over 80 people.